 There used to be a river at the bottom of the mountain but now, it’s nowhere.

 What makes Ait Benhaddou famous is the fact that big names in Hollywood came to shoot historical, biographical and Biblical movies.

 The first movie shot here was Alibaba in 1954.

-Jake Gylenhaal came here too for his film, Prince of Persia.
+Jake Gylenhaal came here too for his film,.

-In 2004, Oliver Stone made a historical epic film here with Colin Farrell as Alexander.
+In 2004, Oliver Stone made a historical epic film here with Colin Farrell as.

 For complete list of the movies shot in this location, click here.

 How to get there: